borntofrappe/fullstack-d3/README.md

   An additional (preceding) year is necessary to contemplate the winter season at the beginning of the dataset.

-  _Please note:_ `d3.timeYears` produces an array of date object.
+  `d3.timeYears` produces an array of date object.
 A formatting function is then used to have `years` describe the intger value only.

   ```js
   const years = d3